Sunette Viljoen: Athletics career

 In 2007 Viljoen accidentally threw a javelin at Šebrle, a Czech athlete who was the world champion in the Decathlon at the time and the first person to pass the 9,000 point mark.
 The javelin pierced his right shoulder and while he made a recovery and continued to compete this incident was close to ending his career and potentially even killing him, making this a close miss.

 Viljoen won gold at the 2009 Summer Universiade in Belgrade, throwing 62.52 metres.
 At the qualifying round, she set a new African record 65.46 metres, eclipsing her compatriot Justine Robbeson's record 63.49m achieved in Potchefstroom in February 2008.
 Viljoen's throw was over three meters further than her previous PB of 62.24 m achieved also at the February 2008 meeting in Potchefstroom.
 On 14 June 2010, she broke her own record with 66.38 m at the Josef Odložil Memorial in Prague.

-Viljoen won silver at the IAAF World Championships in Daegu, Korea on 2 September 2011.
+Viljoen won silver at the IAAF World Championships in Daegu, South Korea, on 2 September 2011.
 With a throw of 68.38m, she also set a new African record.
 She improved her own African record to 69.35m at the Adidas Grand Prix in New York City in June 2012 Having failed to reach the final at the 2004 and 2008 Summer Olympics, she finished fourth at the 2012 Summer Olympics, only 0.38 cm off the bronze medal-winning mark.

 At the 2013 World Championships in Athletics, which was held in Moscow, Viljoen took only the 6th place with a mark of 63.58 meters.
 In 2014, she placed second at the Commonwealth Games.
 Later that year she won the African Championships with a result of 65.32m.
 Viljoen came second to Israel's Marharyta Dorozhon, at the IAAF Diamond League Bislett Games in Oslo, Norway, on 11 June 2015.

-Viljoen won the silver medal in the women's javelin at the 2016 Summer Olympics in Rio.
+Viljoen won the silver medal in the women's javelin at the 2016 Summer Olympics in Rio de Janeiro.